radianttap/Ambar/README.md

 This MOC uses merge policy of `.mergeByPropertyStoreTrump` set to favor state of objects in the persistent store (on the disk) versus those in the memory.

-If you want to enforce this even further, you can set `isViewContextReadOnly` property to true which will switch mergePolicy to `.rollback` thus silently preventing any store write from the viewContext.
+If you want to enforce this even further, you can set `isViewContextReadOnly` property to true which will switch mergePolicy to `.rollback` thus silently preventing any store write from the `viewContext`.

 ### Useful MOCs